LXP vs LMS: What are the Differences and Which Should You Choose

 • User management.
 LMSs allow you to add and delete users, assign them specific roles, combine them into groups, and so on.

 • Course delivery and tracking.
-Using learning management systems, you can upload and delete courses, control who can access them, and edit learning content.
-You can also track learning progress and monitor users’ activity.
+Using learning management systems, you can upload and delete training courses and training programs, control who can access them, and edit learning content.
+You can also track learner progress and monitor users’ activity.

 • Classroom event management.
 Modern LMS solutions can manage virtual and physical classrooms, tracking enrollment and tutor allocation.